 I promise, you’ll never look back.

 The humble scrambled egg turns into a taste revelation with the addition of fish sauce.
-This breakfast will knock your socks off.

 - 4 large eggs